Shopify-Partners/shop-pay-sfcc-connector/README.md

 Run following:

-* Note the following assumes there is a working copy of the [storefront-reference-architecture](https://github.com/SalesforceCommerceCloud/storefront-reference-architecture) at the root of your project

-`npm install && npm run sfra:install`
+`npm install && sfra:install`

-The above will install both project and SFRA dependencies
+The above will install project dependencies

 ### Note the install may take a few minutes